-Western Arkansas Ballet was founded July 23, 1979 as the Fort Smith Civic Ballet and reorganized in August 1985 under the present logo and code of ethics.
+Western Arkansas Ballet was founded on July 23, 1979, as the Fort Smith Civic Ballet and reorganized in August 1985 under the present logo and code of ethics.
 Mrs. Nancy Wood founded Western Arkansas Ballet (WAB) under the direct influence of Mrs. Lorraine Cranford, founder of Ballet Arkansas.
-Mrs. Wood’s dream was to have an organization that offered quality dance education, training and performance in a professional yet local venue.
-WAB was housed in a “one-room” school house until 2004 when the organization moved into a 7,000 square foot three studio, state of the art facilities.
+Mrs. Wood’s dream was to have an organization that offered quality dance education, training, and performance in a professional yet local venue.
+WAB was housed in a “one-room” schoolhouse until 2004 when the organization moved into a 7,000 square foot three studio, state of the art facilities.
 Mrs. Wood firmly believed in “giving-back” to the Fort Smith and surrounding communities.
 There have been numerous projects to benefit our local community over the years and some still continue today.

 - This production brings in professional classical ballet dancers to continue to expose the local patrons to the profession.

-- Pre-visits and Post-visits to area third grade classrooms by our Executive Artistic Director explaining ballet in depth have been a part of our spring performance for the past twelve years.
+- Pre-visits and Post-visits to area third grade classrooms by our Executive Artistic Director explaining ballet in-depth have been a part of our spring performance or The Nutcracker for many years.
 These visits have been instrumental in shaping our spring performance directly toward the third-grade students.